Both run at 1000Mbps but differ a lot based on different connection types

 RJ45 vs SFP: Power Consumption.
 SFP ports have a lower consumption compared to RJ45 ports.
 Especially in a large network, the consumption difference is going to be far more obvious.

 RJ45 vs SFP: Future Network Upgrade.
 If you’re planning to move to higher bandwidth, e.g. 10 Gbps, in the near future, fiber optic cable is more future-proof compared with Cat5e/Cat6 RJ45 Ethernet cable.

-Cost: Since Rj45 Ethernet port and the SFP port actually run at the same speed, choosing the RJ45 ports to connect the switches might be more economical since Cat5e/6 cable is lower-priced than the SFP connection with both transceiver module and the corresponding cables.
+RJ45 vs SFP: Cost.
+Since RJ45 Ethernet port and SFP port actually run at the same speed, choosing RJ45 ports to connect switches might be more economical as Cat5e/Cat6 cable is lower-priced than the SFP connection with both transceivers and corresponding cables.

 Case analysis: For cost-saving, using RJ45 switches is better to connect the two buildings.
-In reality, more factors should be considered since the switches are in two different buildings.
+In reality, more factors should be considered since the switches are in two buildings.
 Firstly, if the two buildings have separate electrical power inputs, then running copper between them could cause ground loop issues, so go fiber.
 Secondly, lightning strikes might matter when using copper cable across the buildings, so go fiber.
-If neither of the fiber or copper run is feasible, go wireless.
+If neither of the fiber or copper cabling is feasible, go wireless.